 Social proof generates trust.

 Attendees seeing others engaged with a brand makes them want to see what the buzz is all about.
 To get the ball rolling sometimes you need to manufacture buzz by getting other employees into the trade show dressed as attendees and having them interact with your game, surround your booth and creating a crowd atmosphere.

 Integrate QR Codes within your booth

-You can give the traditional print graphics in your booth a bit of an upgrade by including QR codes.
+You can give the traditional print graphics in your booth a bit of an upgrade by generating dynamic QR codes.
 What are QR codes you ask?
 A barcode-style image which visitors can scan with their smartphone cameras, resulting in a playable game link that they can open on their phone.

 QR codes are a great way to both cater to long lines and to maintain attendee/brand engagement for longer than the initial booth experience.
 The biggest key to QR codes being a success comes down to both visibility and understanding as to what the QR code does.
 Time after time we have had clients create QR codes, only to place at foot level on sandwich boards in the smallest size they could muster.